For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News and Media Limited.

-This Privacy Statement applies to the Newbury News Limited website and solutions that link to or reference this statement and describes how we handle personal data and the choices available to you regarding collection, use, access, and how to update and correct your personal data.
+This Privacy Statement applies to the Newbury News and Media Limited website and solutions that link to or reference this statement and describes how we handle personal data and the choices available to you regarding collection, use, access, and how to update and correct your personal data.
 Additional information on our personal data practices may be provided in supplemental privacy statements or notices provided prior to or at the time of data collection.

 Under the EU’s General Data Protection Regulation (GDPR) personal data is defined as: